froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 npm install --save gulp-galen
 ```

+This will install Galen Framework as a dependency.

 You should now be able to run and view your project with `gulp patternlab:serve`.

 ### Installing Galen Framework globally

+To run Galen tests, you'll need to have Java installed.
+It's best to download the latest [Java JDK version for your platform](http://www.oracle.com/technetwork/java/javase/downloads/index.html) from the Oracle website.

 It's useful to have Galen Framework installed globally, even if you're using something like the _gulp-galen_ plugin, which bundles Galen Framework with it.
 Follow the [installation](http://galenframework.com/docs/getting-started-install-galen/) instructions on the Galen Framework site.